 Here are the key areas I find important to focus on in life as a software developer looking for personal growth:

 Side projects can be anything.
 Whether it's in the interest of learning something new or looking for extra income, side projects will help you understand what you want to do outside regular office or class hours.

-Long ago, I started doing side projects in line with my interest in the arts.
+Long ago, I started doing side projects aligned with my interest in the arts.
 I designed posters, logos, and websites for clients.
 I sold some t-shirts too!
-Later on, I learned how to program, tinkered with Android Custom ROMs, and built a few apps.
+Later, I learned how to program, tinkered with Android Custom ROMs, and built a few apps.